louis030195/Gym-Aerotropolis/README.md

-# Gym-Aerotroponice
+# Gym-Aerotropolis

-Gym-Aerotroponice is a Gym environment for testing recommendation algorithms for Aerotroponice application.
+Gym-Aerotropolis is a Gym environment for testing recommendation algorithms for Aerotropolis application.

 <img src="docs/images/rl_framework.png">